Athletics in India: 20th century

 At the Olympic Games, the first Indian competitor was Norman Pritchard, an Anglo-Indian, who won silver medals in the 200 metres and 200 metres hurdles at the 1900 Summer Olympics.
-These remain the only athletics medals for 120 years until Neeraj Chopra won gold medal in Jevelin throw at 2020 Tokyo Olympics.
-Neeraj created the history by throwing his Jevelin to 87.58 meters in the final at Tokyo.
+These remain the only athletics medals for 120 years until Neeraj Chopra won gold medal in Javelin throw at 2020 Tokyo Olympics.
+Neeraj created the history by throwing his Javelin to 87.58 meters in the final at Tokyo.
 He became first track and field athlete of India, who won gold medal at Olympics.

 The first indigenous Indians to compete at the games were sprinter Purma Bannerjee, and distance runners Phadeppa Chaugule and Sadashir Datar at the 1920 Antwerp Olympics.
 The nation continued to send athletes to the Olympic athletics competition every four years, with Nilima Ghose and Mary D'Souza Sequeira becoming independent India's first female Olympians at the 1952 Helsinki Games.

 At a regional level, India took part in the 1930 Far Eastern Championship Games, but failed to win any medals.
 The nation hosted the Western Asiatic Games and won all but three of the athletics events.
 India was the host of the debut Asian Games in 1951 and finished second to Japan in the athletics medal table, which included a men's sprint double by Lavy Pinto and two silvers in women's sprints by Roshan Mistry.
 The country was less successful at the 1954 Asian Games, though Parduman Singh Brar managed a shot put/javelin double and Christine Brown, Stephie D'Souza, Violet Peters, Mary D'Souza Sequeira gave India its first women athletics gold medal, taking the 4 × 100 metres relay title.

 Milkha Singh was India's first athlete to gain success at a global level, earning the nickname "The Flying Sikh".
 He won a 200 metres/400 metres double at the 1958 Asian Games before going on to take the 440 yards title at the British Empire and Commonwealth Games – India's first winner at that competition.
 He finished fourth in the 400 m at the 1960 Summer Olympics.
 Decathlete Gurbachan Singh Randhawa won gold at the 1962 Asian Games and placed fifth in the 110 metres hurdles final at the 1964 Olympic Games.
 Throws athlete Praveen Kumar was the sole Indian athletics medallist at the 1966 British Empire and Commonwealth Games and won back-to-back Asian Games discus titles from 1966 to 1970 (achievements that he converted into a film career).